Skip to main content Skip to main menu Skip to footer

 The UBA publication series "Umweltdelikte" (Environmental offences) has been describing the status and trends in environmental offences based on police and court statistics since 1978.
 The series provides the statistics on environmental offences, ranging from investigation to conviction, and information on crime sites and perpetrators.

-The 30th edition of the publication including data up to 2016 is available here, a short version in English language here.
+The latest 33th edition of the publication considering data up to 2024 is available here, including an abstract and conclusion of the main findings in English language.